TinyTapeout/tinytapeout-02-pcb/README.md

 * Flash for firmware used to setup GPIO
 * Want to ship everything done - no soldering.
 * Done in Kicad for easy contributions
+    * all libs and necessary stuff should be in this repo for easy reproducibility
 * Should work for TT01 and TT02, only difference is TT02 is QFN and TT01 is WLCSP.

 ## Extras